 Matrix Algebra for Engineers — Hong Kong University of Science and Technology

-Perhaps not immediately obvious to those new to data science and machine learning, but Linear Algebra is one of the underpinnings of many algorithms you’ll be working with, such as neural networks and dimensionality reduction.
-You’ll be very thankful for taking the time to understand the matrix algebra when you need to make sense of why algorithms work the way they do.
+Perhaps not immediately obvious to those new to data science and machine learning, Linear Algebra is one of the underpinnings of many algorithms you’ll be working with, such as neural networks and dimensionality reduction.
+You’ll be very thankful for taking the time to understand matrix algebra when you need to make sense of why algorithms work the way they do.

 The presentation and straightforwardness of this course make it an ideal addition to your curriculum.

 While Calculus isn’t absolutely necessary to start doing data science and machine learning, I would recommend this be taken in conjunction with your other courses after the other foundational math courses have been completed.
 This is especially true when you want to dive into Machine Learning because many of the more interesting advances in the field heavily rely on calculus.

 Data Wrangling, Cleaning, and Visualization + Machine Learning